Leonowak/keywordMT/README.md

 ### Notes
 - Configuration repositories for all trained model configurations are **not included** due to size constraints and are available upon request.
-- Paths and parameters assume a research environment, not a production setup.

 ### Install dependencies via: